zyygithubucla/FALL2019/SECTION2/ASSIGNMENT2/TEAM05/README.md

 Put your name in the Team Section and comment

 ## Team
-Samuel Aycock
+- Samuel Aycock
 - Charles Qian

 ## Comments
 - I'm a photographer

-## Comments
-This is Sam's comment.
+- This is Sam's comment.
 Hello Team 5!